2019 Grey Bruce One World Festival: Sharing Our Stories!

 The Inclusive Communities Committee (ICC) and the Grey Bruce One World Festival invite you to join us — to help increase the participation, visibility and inclusion of all of the constituents of our diverse community.

 We are seeking new members to attend committee meetings — to bring your ideas, enthusiasm, experience and energy to the annual Grey Bruce One World Festival, and to initiate other programs and events that celebrate the rich diversity in Grey and Bruce counties.

-The ICC meets in downtown Owen Sound on the second Wednesday of each month, from 3:30 to 5 p.m.
+The ICC meets in downtown Owen Sound on the third Wednesday of each month, from 3:30 to 5 p.m.

 Aside from their time commitment to meetings, members volunteer to take on particular tasks, as they are interested and able, in the run up to the festival — and most volunteer with the festival setup and cleanup, and are on hand during the event to help performers and presenters, and to enjoy the celebration.

 If you would like to join the ICC, or know someone who you would like to suggest as a member, please get in touch.
 You can contact us through this site.